ioerror/vula/README.md

 start the `vula-organize` service.

 ## option 2: install with pip

+This option is available for advanced technical users - it requires manual setup of [vula_libnss](https://codeberg.org/vula/vula_libnss) after installing `vula_libnss`.
+This essentially means ensuring that the libnss shared object file is installed in `/lib/libnss_vula.so.2`.
+This may be installed by building a Debian package or by installing `vula_libnss` with pip and manually copying the `libnss_vula.so.2` file from inside the installed location to the correct location on the system.

 If you don't mind installing many things using `sudo pip`, the software can be installed this way: